aminrj/aminrj.github.io/_posts/2026-02-24-owasp-agentic-top-10-in-practice.md

 ```

 Gordon runs `docker mcp tools list`, collects the victim's full MCP tool
-inventory, URL-encodes it, and renders a markdown image tag in its response.
+inventory, URL-encodes it, and renders a markdown image ag in its response.

 When the client renders that markdown, it fetches the URL, transmitting the
 encoded data to the attacker's server as a standard HTTP GET request.